-According to the Banking Guidelines, data • Fulfilling the customer's needs correctly processing activities that do not require and providing the customer with appropriate explicit consent include the following:
+According to the Banking Guidelines, data • Fulfilling the customer's needs correctly explicit consent include the following:

-• The transfer of the bank's customers' personal data to the BRSA.

-- Providing authorized institutions with information. - Processing personal data and transferring information within the scope of the legislation on money laundering. - · Searching criminal records in accordance with the Check Legislation.
+- The transfer of the bank's customers' personal data to the BRSA. - · Providing authorized institutions with information. - Processing personal data and transferring information within the scope of the legislation on money laundering. - Searching criminal records in accordance with the Check Legislation.